 The consolidated financial statements of Summit Midstream Partners, LP and subsidiaries incorporated in this prospectus supplement by reference from Summit Midstream Partners, LP's Amendment No. 1 to the Current Report on Form 8-K/A dated September 1, 2016 have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report, which is incorporated herein by reference (which report expresses an unqualified opinion on the consolidated financial statements and includes an explanatory paragraph regarding the retrospective adjustment for the acquisition of Summit Midstream Utica, LLC, Meadowlark Midstream Company, LLC, Tioga Midstream, LLC, and the 40% ownership interest in each of Ohio Gathering Company, L.L.C. and Ohio Condensate Company, L.L.C. (collectively the "2016 Drop Down Assets") from Summit Midstream Partners Holdings, LLC which was accounted for as a combination of entities under common control).
-The effectiveness of Summit Midstream Partners, LP's and its subsidiaries' internal control over financial reporting has been audited by Deloitte & Touche LLP, as stated in their report included in Summit Midstream Partners, LP's Annual Report on Form 10-K dated February 26, 2016 for the year ended December 31, 2015, which is incorporated herein by reference (which report expresses an unqualified opinion on the effectiveness of internal control over financial reporting).
+The effectiveness of Summit Midstream Partners, LP's and its subsidiaries' internal control over financial reporting has been audited by Deloitte & Touche LLP, as stated in their report included in Summit Midstream Partners, LP's Annual Report on Form 10-K for the year ended December 31, 2015, which is incorporated herein by reference.
 Such consolidated financial statements have been so included in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.